 Plus, drug conspiracy cases require only low threshold evidence and no overt act.
 This is unlike other drug charges where the accused must have committed some deliberate action.

-With this being said, there is a lot of variation between cases when it comes to conspiracy drug charges.
-All of these potential scenarios contribute to the complexity of drug conspiracy cases in Missouri.
+With this being said, there is a lot of variation between drug crimes cases when it comes to conspiracy drug charges.
+All of these potential scenarios contribute to the complexity of such cases in Missouri.
 It is therefore necessary to retain a lawyer for consultation, advice, and representation to avoid a felony conviction.

 Drug Conspiracy Sentencing Guidelines